jkallini/jkallini.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-At Facebook, I use machine learning and content understanding techniques to provide more responsible and privacy-aware advertisements across the family of apps.
+At Meta (Facebook), I use machine learning and content understanding techniques to provide more responsible and privacy-aware advertisements across the family of apps.

-Before joining Facebook, I graduated from Princeton University with a B.S.E. in
+Before joining Meta, I graduated from Princeton University with a B.S.E. in
 [Computer Science](https://www.cs.princeton.edu/){:target="\_blank"} and
 a minor in [Linguistics](https://linguistics.princeton.edu/){:target="\_blank"}.